ehrenbrav/nestcamDIY/README.md

 ## 2. Build the Hardware

 Now it is time to build the hardware.
-We will start with the controller board.

-### 2.1 Use the Schematic as a Reference

-Use the schematic at `[LINK]` as a reference.

 The Pi both powers and controls the LEDs and motion detector using the GPIO pins.
 The LEDs are switched on and off using a MOSFET module, and the motion detector is a pre-built AM312 PIR sensor.

 <details>
 <summary><strong><em>Educational Background: What are GPIO pins, and what is a MOSFET?</em></strong></summary>